 UCF’s Priority Date for FAFSA:

-Early FAFSA or Prior-Prior Tax Year
+Prior-Prior Tax Year

 Recent changes have been made to simplify the FAFSA, allowing some flexibility with the tax information that is required.
 Students and their families can report tax income information from an earlier tax year, rather than just the prior tax year.